 New sources of growth funding have evolved in food and drink; business angel groups are taking an interest in the sector and funds such as Scottish Loan Fund and the Business Growth Fund.

 Fund raising can help you assess the options available – we help project manage the process.
 Many businesses can be innovative, and not so good at commercialisation.
-We help assess eligibility for tax relief on research and development including the new Patent Box regime.
+We can help assess eligibility for tax relief on research and development including the new Patent Box regime.

 We recognise the three principal drivers for industry as quality, health and provenance, all of which fully embrace any or all of these attributes – giving your business clear advantage.
 Our Food & Drink team of experts share a strong association with Scotland Food & Drink and in relevant farming and fishing sectors.
 Together with us we can make a significant impact on your business – we connect you with sharp minds to open up fresh possibilities.